nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Let us run through an example on how you can delete a link in TruthTable.

 Suppose you want to delete the `weekly meeting` link from your application.
-Identify the index number of `weekly meeting` in the application (1 in the image below).
+Identify the index of `weekly meeting` in the application (1 in the image below).

 Then, enter the command `delete link 1`.